DeclanChidlow/vale.rocks/src/pages/uses.md

 Sometimes I find myself needing to use Adobe's Creative Cloud or other software that simply refuses to run on Linux.
 For that reason I've got a Windows 11 virtual machine setup with KVM/[QEMU](https://www.qemu.org), [Spice USB Redirection](https://www.spice-space.org/usbredir.html), [Windows guest drivers](https://github.com/virtio-win/kvm-guest-drivers-windows), [libvirt](https://libvirt.org), and other things of that nature, which I access via [Virtual Machine Manager](https://virt-manager.org).

-I 'enhance' (more like salvage) the Windows experience with [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher/wiki) and [Microsoft's PowerToys](https://github.com/microsoft/PowerToys).
-It generally works _alright_ for my needs.
+I 'enhance' (more like salvage) the Windows experience with [Microsoft's PowerToys](https://github.com/microsoft/PowerToys).
+The general setup largely works _alright_ for my needs.

 ### Miscellaneous